Samuel Adams (beer): Utopias

 In 2002, the company released Utopias.
 At 24% abv, it was marketed as the strongest commercial beer in the world (a mark that has since been challenged).
 The company subsequently released new "vintages" of Utopias annually, increasing the alcoholic content to 27% abv by 2007, and increasing further to 28% abv in 2019.

 Utopias is made with caramel, Vienna, Moravian and Bavarian smoked malts, and four varieties of noble hops: Hallertauer Mittelfrüh, Tettnanger, Spalter, and Saaz hops.
 The beer is matured in scotch, cognac and port barrels for almost a year.
 A limited number of bottles are released each year; in 2007, only 12,000 bottles were produced, and in 2009, only 9,000 bottles were released.
 Sold in a ceramic bottle resembling a copper-finished brewing kettle, a single bottle of Utopias cost $100 in 2002, $150 in 2009, $200 in 2017, and $210 in 2019.

 Because of legal restrictions, Utopias is not offered in the states of Alabama, Arkansas, Georgia, Idaho, Missouri, Mississippi, Montana, New Hampshire, North Carolina, Oklahoma, Oregon, South Carolina, Utah, Vermont, or West Virginia.

 Official beer of the Red Sox

 Beginning with the 2018 season, Samuel Adams became the official beer of the Boston Red Sox replacing Budweiser.
 The eight-year deal will last through the 2025 season and include signage at Fenway Park.
 The agreement also allows Boston Beer to use the Red Sox logo for marketing purposes, as well as to conduct Red Sox related contests with tickets to games.

-As of 2020, Samuel Adams's Fenway Faithful IPA, a session IPA, is the official beer of the Boston Red Sox.
+As of 2020, Samuel Adams's Wicked Fenway IPA (formerly Fenway Faithful IPA), a session IPA offered at 5.5% ABV, is the official beer of the Boston Red Sox.